API Reference

 For each value of the covariate c implied by the design measure d, the following things will be plotted:

-• Points at g(c) and h(c, p) averaged with respect to pk.
-By default, the markersize attribute is used to indicate the weight of the design point.
+g(c)andh(c, p)averaged with respect topk.
+By default, themarkersizeattribute is used to indicate the weight of the design point.

 Additional Keyword Arguments

-• bands::Bool=false: plot point-wise credible bands.
-Currently only implemented for uniform weights(d).
-Color and opacity can be controlled with the standard keyword arguments fillcolor and fillalpha.
+bands::Bool=false: plot point-wise credible bands.
+Currently only implemented for uniformweights(d).
+Color and opacity can be controlled with the standard keyword argumentsfillcolorandfillalpha.probability::Real=0.8: probability to use for the credible band.- Keyword arguments for plotting

 Examples